β

 Professional Installation Benefits

-All semi-permanent methods (tape-ins, K-tip/fusion, sew-ins) require professional installation to minimize damage risk.
+All semi-permanent methods (tape-ins, K-tip/fusion, sew-ins, micro-links) require professional installation by a certified stylist to minimize damage risk.

 DIY-Friendly Options